All of the programmes within our department have a strong emphasis on professionalism and patient centred outcomes.

 The department invests heavily in student placements from the very beginning of most degree programmes and uses a clinical simulation to allow students to practise their skills in a safe environment before they come in to contact with real patients.
 Inter-professional working and collaboration is a central theme of the department.

 The University has invested heavily and continues to do so to ensure that the department has the latest state of the art facilities and equipment to deliver cutting edge teaching, training and research.
-In September 2015 the department will be moving in to the brand new £50m Science Building.

 The department has a thriving research community focused around topical drug delivery and toxicology, pharmacology and patient safety.
 72% of our research was recently classed as internationally or nationally excellent.